CatalaLang/catala/README.md

 ### Section 121 of the US Tax Code

-The full code for the example from sections §2 and §3 of the paper is available at `examples/us_tax_code/section121.catala_en`.
+The full code for the example from Appendix A of the paper (available in the supplementary PDF material) is available at `examples/us_tax_code/section121.catala_en`.
+Please note that there are slight differences between the full code of Section 121 presented in Appendix A and the various excerpts shown in sections §2 and §3 of the paper.
+Indeed, those excerpts show a somewhat simplified version of the code whose purpose is to present the features of Catala and not be a self-contained piece of executable code.

 You can run the unit tests in `examples/us_tax_code/tests/test_section_121.catala_en` with this kind of command:

     SCOPE=Test1 make -C examples/us_tax_code tests/test_section_121.run